Sabiya-Sultana/dmoney-transaction-api-postman/README.md

 #About Project Summary :

-This porject has automate dmoney user and transection api using postman
+This porject has automate dmoney user and transaction api using postman

 #Tools & Technology used: